xrucka/kodi-gpio-pseudodpms/README.md

 The addon offers following configuration options:
 * Use sense for toggle control - whether to read current monitor state and toggle only if needed.
-* Export logical pins (if you'r kodi does not have permission to write to gpio sysfs subsystem, you'll need to export the pins manually).
+* Export logical pins (if your kodi does not have permission to write to gpio sysfs subsystem, you'll need to export the pins manually).
 * Sense pin logical ID.
 * Toggle pin logical ID.